Wehshi

 Wehshi is an Urdu novel by Pakistani author Razia Butt.
-The novel revolves around the dysfunctional relation of a son with his mother and stepfather.
+The novel revolves around the dysfunctional relationship of a young boy with his mother and stepfather.
 The novel has been adapted into a film in 1972 and a TV series in 2022.

 Synopsis

-The novel talks about the effects of the childhood deprivations, abuse and toxic environment on one's life.
-It is about a young boy and his traumatised life who becomes so when his mother marries for second time after his father's death.
-His stepfather too tortures him mentally leading him to worse.
+The novel talks about the effects of childhood deprivations, abuse and toxic environment on one's life.
+It is about a young boy and his traumatised life who becomes so when his mother marries for a second time after his father's death.
+His stepfather too tortures him mentally, leading to a worsening of his mental state.